Vijaya5678/role_based_agents/README.md

-# AI Mentor Chatbot
+# AI Mentor Chatbot- Mentora

-This project is a **production-ready, role-based AI Mentor Chatbot** built with Streamlit.
-It enables users to log in, initiate learning sessions, and receive tailored guidance from an AI that adapts its mentoring style based on the user's professional role (e.g., Executive, Analyst).
+This project is a **production-ready, AI Mentor Chatbot** built with Html and FastAPI.
+It enables users to log in, initiate learning sessions, and receive tailored guidance from an AI that adapts its mentoring style based on the user's professional role (e.g., Executive, Technical).

 ---

 ## 🔧 Features

-- **🔐 Secure User Authentication**: Login required to access the chatbot.
+- **Secure User Authentication**: Login required to access the chatbot.
-- **💬 Session Management**: Resume or start new learning sessions.
+- **Session Management**: Resume or start new learning sessions.
-- **👔 Role-Based AI Mentoring**: Custom mentoring style for each user role.
+- **Role-Based AI Mentoring**: Custom mentoring style for each user role.
-- **📂 Centralized Prompt Management**: All prompts are stored in `prompts.yaml`.
+- **Centralized Prompt Management**: All prompts are stored in `prompts.yaml`.
-- **🎙️ Text & Audio Input**: Ask questions via text or voice transcription.
-- **🗣️ Text-to-Speech Output**: Mentor speaks the responses aloud.
+- **Text-to-Speech Output**: Mentor speaks the responses aloud.
-- **🏗️ Clean Architecture**: Modular, scalable, and production-ready codebase.
+- **Clean Architecture**: Modular, scalable, and production-ready codebase.

 ---